MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/fixdatatypes.md

 completely if a column of data consists of values formatted in more than one way.

-The data type detection features in the Code Accelerator come in handy in such scenarios.
+The data type detection features in Code Accelerator come in handy in such scenarios.
 Not only does the data type detection convert data into the appropriate data type, the process is completely transparent.
 After generating code for the data type transformation/conversion, the user can then inspect or modify the code as desired: the system is no longer a magical black box.